 As proposed in this document, the Network Access Identifier is of the form "user@realm".
-Please note that while the user portion of the NAI is based on the BNF described in [RFC5198], it has been modified for the purposes of Section 2.2.
-It does not permit quoted text along with "folding" or "non-folding" whitespace that is commonly used in email addresses.
-As such, the NAI is not necessarily equivalent to usernames used in e-mail.
+Please note that while the user portion of the NAI is based on the "Internet Message Format" [RFC5322] "local-part" portion of an email address as extended by "Internationalized Email Headers" [RFC6532], it has been modified for the purposes of Section 2.2.
+It does not permit quoted text along with "folding" or "nonfolding" whitespace that is commonly used in email addresses.
+As such, the NAI is not necessarily equivalent to usernames used in email.

 However, it is a common practice to use email addresses as user identifiers in AAA systems.
-The ABNF in Section 2.2 is defined to be close to the "utf8-addr-spec" portion of [RFC5335], while still being compatible with [RFC4282], [RFC5890], and [RFC5891].
+The ABNF in Section 2.2 is defined to be close to the "addr-spec" portion of [RFC5322] as extended by [RFC6532], while still being compatible with [RFC4282].

-In contrast to [RFC4282] Section 2.5, we state that the internationalization requirements for NAIs and email addresses are substantially similar.
+In contrast to [RFC4282] Section 2.5, this document state that the internationalization requirements for NAIs and email addresses are substantially similar.
 The NAI and email identifiers may be the same, and both need to be entered by the user and/or the operator supplying network access to that user.
 There is therefore good reason for the internationalization requirements to be similar.